top of page

 The Affordable Care Act

-Just like for-profit organizations, nonprofits are now bound by the Affordable Care Act when it comes to employee benefits.
-However, you need to know the details on this to help you make the right decisions.
-On federal, state, and local levels, specific regulations exist, which every nonprofit needs to stay aware of.
+Similar to for-profit organizations, non-profits are also bound by the Affordable Care Act when it comes to employee benefits.
+However, you need to know the details of this to help you make the right decisions.
+On federal, state, and local levels, specific regulations exist, that every nonprofit needs to stay aware of.

-Here are important ACA legislation that affects nonprofits operating in the United States need to observe:
+Here are important ACA legislation that affects non-profits operating in the United States:

-If your nonprofit has fewer than 50 full-time equivalent employees (FTEs), the ACA does not require you to offer healthcare benefits.
-However, nonprofits that belong to this category who offer employee benefits receive an incentive for doing so.
+If your non-profit has fewer than 50 full-time equivalent employees (FTEs), the ACA does not require you to offer healthcare benefits.
+However, nonprofits that belong to this category that offer employee benefits receive an incentive for doing so.

 For instance, your company may be eligible for the Small Business Health Care Tax Credit if you have fewer than 25 FTEs and pay average annual wages to your employees for the year of less than $50,000 per FTE.
 Also, you may be eligible if you cover at least 50% of your FTEs health insurance costs.

-Normally, a full-time employee (FTE) works at least 30 hours weekly, or 130 hours per month.
+A full-time employee (FTE) typically works at least 30 hours weekly or 130 hours per month.
 But also keep in mind that your part-time employees (PTEs) can work the same amount of time as FTEs, which makes keeping track of the hours each employee works very important.

 Nonprofits with 50 or More FTEs